PaulIsaacTorres/6th-semester/programming-basics/README.md

 @author: Paul Isaac Torres E.

 ## Folder Structure
-The workspace contains two folders by default, where:
+The workspace contains the next folders, where:
-- `src`: the folder to maintain sources
+- `src_practice`: contains the different practices in java